Index-Match-Match: How to Index-Match Rows and Columns

 If you've built the formula correctly, then you can just fill right from the stateCode column to populate the rest of the spreadsheet.
 With INDEX-MATCH-MATCH, it doesn't matter whether the columns or even the lookup terms are in the same order as the sheet.

-When properly referenced, the INDEX-MATCH-MATCH does a really good job of returning the data you want from a big dataset or merging data.
+When properly referenced, the INDEX-MATCH-MATCH does a great job of returning the data you want from a big dataset or merging data.

-Formulas are useful to slice and parse data in Excel, but there are some great features baked into the software, too.
-For instance, you could just as easily create a PivotTable, or use filtering to do the same thing.
-CBT Nuggets trainer Simona Millham has training for every skill level — basic to advanced.
+Formulas are useful for slicing and parsing data in Excel, but some great features are baked into the software, too.
+For instance, you could just as easily create a pivot table or use filtering to do the same thing.
+CBT Nuggets trainer Simona Millham has training for every skill level, from basic to advanced.

 delivered to your inbox.